mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 > Defining guardrail metrics for experiments is important for identifying what the organization is not willing to change. — Ron Kohavi

+### Cohort retention analysis

+Retention measures the ability of your product to keep users active over time.
+Retention for consumer businesses would have a different meaning than for enterprise, B2B, or B2C companies.

+Cohort retention analysis allows for comparison of a same group over time.
+For example, user who signed up during alpha release (small group) will have a different experience than the user who signed up during beta release (larger group).

+Each group of users is a cohort—participants in an experiment across their lifecycle.
+You can compare cohort with one another to see if key metrics are getting better.
+Overtime you would be releasing key features satisfying your latest cohort from initial cohort.
+For example, cohort analysis might show you the revenue generated from January is a lot higher than the month in December.
+Overtime, the revenue is declining from January cohort.
+But as you launch more feature, the same cohort decides to stick making the drop-off better.

+Be specific when defining what “active” means.
+Don't be too broad or too narrow.
+Most companies use logins or app opens as main events for the “active users” definition.
+But at Instacart, that doesn't mean anything unless it is tied to completing an order or at Uber taking a ride.
+Active needs to be defined.

+Differentiate users from customers.

+> A customer is defined as the person/group who is paying you.
+A user is a person using the product.
+In subscription products, oftentimes there are multiple users associated with a single customer.
+Or people are users before they are customers.
+You need to separate the definition and language between these two things for teams to clearly act on them. — Brian Balfour

+ Calculate retention by setting your timeline.
+As a team, you have to agree on what retention reporting type you should adopt.

+ The first is X-day (N-day or bounded) tells you the percentage of users who come back on a specific day.
+For example, for all users who join, what percentage return to your app on exactly day 14.

+ The second is unbounded retention.
+Unbounded retention tells you how many of your users got back on a specific day or later.
+For example, for all new users who joined on a specific day, what percentage of users are using the product after 14 days (and not necessarily on day 14).
+If your goal is to match retention with your user churn, this is the way to go.
+The unbounded retention value for month 6 gives you the percentage of users who returned after month 6.

+ The best practice for reporting retention is cohorts.
+You can segment retention reporting for active users, churned users, inactive users, and reactivated users.
+This will help you locate your power users and understand what makes them stick.
+You should always cohort your users into different behavioral segments if applicable.

 ### Segmentation

 A segment is a group that shares common characteristics.
 For example, users who browse your application on Firefox.
 Then you can compare one segment to another.
 For example, users who browse your application on Safari.
 Segmentation is wide open to industry, marketing or product features.

-### Cohort analysis
-This allows for comparison of a same group over time.
-For example, user who signed up during alpha release (small group) will have a different experience than the user who signed up during beta release (larger group).
-Each group of users is a cohort—participants in an experiment across their lifecycle.
-You can compare cohort against one another to see if overall key metrics are getting better.
-Overtime you would be releasing key features satisfying your latest cohort from initial cohort.
-For example, cohort analysis might show you the revenue generated from January is a lot higher than the month in December.
-Overtime, the revenue is declining from January cohort.
-But as you launch more feature, the same cohort decides to stick making the drop-off better.

 ## Product metric cheat sheet